Nikos Christodoulakis: Early life and education

-Born in Chania, Crete.
-Nicos Christodoulakis attended the Gymnasium and Lyceum in Zografou, Athens.
+Born in Chania, Crete, Nicos Christodoulakis attended high school in Zografou, Athens.
 In 1970, he received the First Award in the competition by the Hellenic Mathematical Society.
 He studied in the Faculty of Electrical Engineering at the National Technical University of Athens, and graduated in 1975.
 During his studies, he actively participated in the resistance movement against the military dictatorship that culminated in the Athens Polytechnic uprising in November 1973.
-After the fall of the dictatorship, he was elected as chairman of the Students’ Association of the Faculty (1974-1975).
-In 1976, he testified at the Athens Martial Court against the junta leaders charged with the invasion to the Polytechnic occupation in 1973.
+After the fall of the dictatorship, he was elected chairman of the Students’ Association of the Faculty (1974-1975).
+In 1976, he testified at the Athens Martial Court against the junta leaders charged with the violent suppression of the Polytechnic occupation in 1973.
 In 1977-1979, he completed his military service in the Engineers Corps.
 During 1974-1980, he worked as a consultant engineer in construction and manufacturing companies, and as adjunct professor in the Technological Institutions (TEI) in Kozani and Athens.